 In the meantime, follow us on Facebook and read Tommy Totman’s wonderful stories of growing up in Phippsburg!

 Exciting news!
 The Society has been awarded a $1,250 grant by the Historic New England Herbert and Louise Whitney Fund Community Preservation Grant Program.
 These monies will be used to complete the exterior restoration of the Fishermen’s Museum and produce outdoor exhibit banners that will be accessible throughout the year.

-While the museum is closed to the public, researchers and scholars can still call for an appointment to visit.
+While the museum is closed to the public due to COVID-19, researchers and scholars can still call for an appointment to visit.
 207-389-2393

 A new page about the Fishermen's Museum Project.

 In the meantime, please download our brochure for more information.